TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Design Specifications61.md

 #### 6.1.1.4 Method Specifications

-- {'method_name': 'StartNewGameAsync(GameSetupOptions options)', 'interaction_context': "Called by a UI controller (e.g., 'SetupScreenPresenter') after the user configures and confirms new game settings.", 'parameter_analysis': "The UI layer is responsible for gathering user choices (player name, AI count, etc.) and packaging them into a 'GameSetupOptions' DTO.", 'return_type_analysis': "Returns a 'Task'.
-The presenter will 'await' this call and, upon completion, will trigger a scene transition to the main game board.", 'analysis_reasoning': 'This sequence defines the entry point into the core gameplay loop, originating from user interaction in the UI.'}
+- {'method_name': 'StartNewGameAsync', 'interaction_context': "Called by a UI Controller when the user clicks the 'Start Game' button after configuring the game.", 'parameter_analysis': "Accepts a 'GameSetupDto' containing all user choices (player name, AI count, etc.).", 'return_type_analysis': "Returns a 'Task<StartGameResult>' which, upon completion, signals the UI to transition to the main game board scene.", 'analysis_reasoning': 'This is the primary entry point for the core game loop, translating user input into an application-level command.'}

 #### 6.1.1.5 Analysis Reasoning

-This interaction demonstrates the repository's role in translating user input into commands for the application layer.
+This sequence demonstrates the clear role of the Presentation Layer: gathering user input and orchestrating the start of a core application use case via the Application Services Layer.

 ### 6.1.2.0 Sequence Name

 #### 6.1.2.1 Sequence Name

-Handle AI-Initiated Trade (ID: 181)
+Handle Corrupted Save File (ID 185, 194)

 #### 6.1.2.2 Repository Role

-Event Subscriber / Responder
+Consumer and Final Responder.
+The Presentation Layer requests save game metadata and is responsible for rendering the state of each save slot, including corrupted ones.

 #### 6.1.2.3 Required Interfaces

-- ITradeOrchestrationService
-- InProcessEventBus
+- IGameSessionService

 #### 6.1.2.4 Method Specifications

-##### 6.1.2.4.1 Method Name

-###### 6.1.2.4.1.1 Method Name

-HandleAITradeOffer(AITradeOfferReceivedEvent event)

-###### 6.1.2.4.1.2 Interaction Context

-A 'TradeUIController' subscribes to the 'AITradeOfferReceivedEvent'.
-This method is the event handler.

-###### 6.1.2.4.1.3 Parameter Analysis

-The event object contains all necessary data to display the trade proposal to the user.

-###### 6.1.2.4.1.4 Return Type Analysis

-void.
-The handler's responsibility is to update the UI (e.g., show a modal dialog).

-###### 6.1.2.4.1.5 Analysis Reasoning

-This shows the reactive nature of the UI.
-It doesn't poll for changes but instead responds to events pushed from the application.

-##### 6.1.2.4.2.0 Method Name

-###### 6.1.2.4.2.1 Method Name

-RespondToAITrade(tradeId, response)

-###### 6.1.2.4.2.2 Interaction Context

-Called by the 'TradeUIController' after the human player clicks 'Accept' or 'Decline' on the trade dialog.

-###### 6.1.2.4.2.3 Parameter Analysis

-Passes the ID of the trade and the user's response back to the application service.

-###### 6.1.2.4.2.4 Return Type Analysis

-Returns a 'Task'.
-The UI will await the result to confirm the action was processed.

-###### 6.1.2.4.2.5 Analysis Reasoning

-This completes the interaction loop, sending the user's decision back to the system to be processed by the business logic.
+- {'method_name': 'GetAllSaveGameMetadataAsync', 'interaction_context': "Called by the 'LoadGameUIController' when the user navigates to the 'Load Game' screen.", 'parameter_analysis': 'No input parameters.', 'return_type_analysis': "Returns a list of 'SaveGameMetadata' DTOs.
+Each DTO contains a status (e.g., 'Valid', 'Corrupted', 'Empty').", 'analysis_reasoning': "The UI controller uses the status from the DTO to conditionally render the UI for each slot, disabling the 'Load' button and showing a warning icon for corrupted files.
+This fulfills the graceful error handling requirement of REQ-1-088."}

-#### 6.1.2.5.0.0 Analysis Reasoning
+#### 6.1.2.5 Analysis Reasoning

-This sequence is a prime example of the event-driven, reactive architecture required for a dynamic and decoupled UI.
+This sequence shows the Presentation Layer's responsibility to provide clear, passive feedback to the user about data integrity issues without crashing, enhancing application reliability.

-## 6.2.0.0.0.0 Communication Protocols
+## 6.2.0.0 Communication Protocols

-### 6.2.1.0.0.0 Protocol Type
+### 6.2.1.0 Protocol Type

-#### 6.2.1.1.0.0 Protocol Type
+#### 6.2.1.1 Protocol Type

-Asynchronous Method Invocation
+In-Process Asynchronous Method Calls

-#### 6.2.1.2.0.0 Implementation Requirements
+#### 6.2.1.2 Implementation Requirements

-All calls to application services must use the 'async'/'await' pattern to prevent blocking the UI thread.
-UI controllers must handle the returned 'Task' and manage UI state accordingly (e.g., show a spinner).
+Use of C# 'async'/'await' keywords and 'Task'-based return types on all service interface methods to ensure non-blocking calls from the UI thread.

-#### 6.2.1.3.0.0 Analysis Reasoning
+#### 6.2.1.3 Analysis Reasoning

-This is a fundamental protocol for maintaining a responsive user experience in a client application.
+This is the standard, high-performance communication method for a monolithic application, preventing the UI from freezing during potentially long-running operations like loading or saving a game.

-### 6.2.2.0.0.0 Protocol Type
+### 6.2.2.0 Protocol Type

-#### 6.2.2.1.0.0 Protocol Type
+#### 6.2.2.1 Protocol Type

-Event Aggregator / Pub-Sub
+In-Process Publish-Subscribe Bus

-#### 6.2.2.2.0.0 Implementation Requirements
+#### 6.2.2.2 Implementation Requirements

-UI controllers will subscribe to specific event types from a shared, in-process event bus.
-Handlers must be thread-safe and designed to efficiently update UI elements upon receiving an event.
+A central event bus service must be implemented and injected into both publishers (Application Services) and subscribers (UI Controllers).
+Event message schemas must be strictly defined and shared.

-#### 6.2.2.3.0.0 Analysis Reasoning
+#### 6.2.2.3 Analysis Reasoning

-This protocol is essential for decoupling the UI from the game's core logic, enabling a highly maintainable and scalable system where UI components react to state changes without direct coupling.
+This protocol is essential for decoupling UI components from the game logic core.
+It allows the UI to react to state changes efficiently without polling, which is critical for performance and maintainability.

-# 7.0.0.0.0.0 Critical Analysis Findings
+# 7.0.0.0 Critical Analysis Findings

 *No items available*

-# 8.0.0.0.0.0 Analysis Traceability
+# 8.0.0.0 Analysis Traceability

-## 8.1.0.0.0.0 Cached Context Utilization
+## 8.1.0.0 Cached Context Utilization

-Analysis is based on a 100% utilization of the provided context cache.
-The repository's description, architecture_map, and requirements_map were the primary sources, cross-referenced against the global Architecture, Database Design, and Sequence Design documents.
-The Unity-specific technology guides were used extensively to define the implementation strategy.
+Analysis is derived directly from the repository's description, architecture_map, requirements_map, and cross-referenced with the global Architecture document (layers, patterns), Database Design (for context on what this layer *doesn't* do), and Sequence Diagrams (to validate component interactions and responsibilities).
+Technology-specific guidelines for Unity provided critical implementation details.

-## 8.2.0.0.0.0 Analysis Decision Trail
+## 8.2.0.0 Analysis Decision Trail

-- Decision: Define the repository as the 'Composition Root'.
-Justification: The repository description explicitly states this role.
+- Decision: Defined repository scope as purely presentation plus composition root, based on its description and architectural role.
-- Decision: Mandate an MVP/MVVM pattern.
-Justification: This is required by the global architecture document and is a best practice for testability in Unity, as detailed in the tech guides.
-- Decision: Emphasize an event-driven approach for UI updates.
-Justification: Sequence diagrams (e.g., 181, 186) clearly show an 'InProcessEventBus' being used, which is superior to polling for performance and decoupling.
+- Decision: Confirmed internal UI pattern as MVC/MVP/MVVM, as specified in architecture and detailed in tech guidelines.
+- Decision: Mapped sequence diagram roles (e.g., 'HUDController', 'ViewManager') to the repository's component list to confirm their functions.
+- Decision: Interpreted 'data access' for this layer as communication with the Application Layer, not a database, which is consistent with the Layered Architecture.

-## 8.3.0.0.0.0 Assumption Validations
+## 8.3.0.0 Assumption Validations

-- Assumption: A Dependency Injection container (like VContainer or Zenject) will be used.
-Validation: The 'architecture_map' specifies 'Dependency Injection' as the integration pattern, and the tech guides mention DI frameworks, confirming this is a valid assumption.
+- Assumption: A Unity-compatible Dependency Injection framework will be used, as the 'composition root' responsibility and DI integration pattern are explicitly stated.
+This is a standard practice in modern Unity development.
-- Assumption: The Application Layer will provide an event bus for UI updates.
-Validation: Sequence diagrams 181, 186, and 190 explicitly feature an 'InProcessEventBus' publishing events that the UI is expected to handle.
+- Assumption: An in-process event bus will be used for decoupled UI updates, as multiple sequence diagrams (181, 184, 186) show this pattern with components like 'InProcessEventBus'.

-## 8.4.0.0.0.0 Cross Reference Checks
+## 8.4.0.0 Cross Reference Checks

-- Verification: The interfaces listed in the repository's 'architecture_map' ('IGameSessionService', 'ITurnManagementService') are consistent with the roles and interactions shown in sequence diagrams for starting, saving, and loading games.
+- Verification: The repository's responsibilities listed in the architecture document's 'Presentation Layer' description match the repository's own description and its mapped requirements (e.g., REQ-1-071 for UI).
-- Verification: The performance NFR ('REQ-1-014') is addressed in the global architecture's Quality Attributes section, and the tactics listed there (asynchronous loading, optimized serialization) align with the analysis of this repository's implementation.
+- Verification: The integration pattern in the repository's 'architecture_map' (Dependency Injection) matches the overall architectural patterns.
+- Verification: Components like 'HUDController' and 'GameBoardPresenter' mentioned in sequence diagrams are consistent with the 'components_map' of this repository.